oVirt/ovirt-site/source/develop/release-management/features/ovirt-ovn-provider.md

 ## Summary

-OVN - Open Virtual Network - is an OVS (Open vSwitch) extension adding support for virtual networks abstraction.
+OVN - Open Virtual Network - is an OVS (Open vSwitch) extension, adding support for virtual networks abstraction.
 It adds native OVS support for virtual L2 and L3 overlays.
 The goal of this feature is to allow using OVN provided networks from within